calc84maniac/tiboyce/README.md

     *   GBA back-compat: Same as Game Boy Color, but tells the game that it is running on a Game Boy Advance.
 *   Auto save state: Choose whether to create an auto save state when exiting a game.
 This state is separate from slots 0-9, and is automatically loaded the next time the game is started.
 *   Confirm state save/load: Choose whether to prompt for confirmation when loading a state and/or overwriting a state.
 Useful to prevent accidental loss of progress.
 Restarting the game is also considered as loading a state.
+*   Message display: Choose whether to display emulator message overlays, for example when a save state is loaded.
 *   Turbo mode: Choose how turbo mode is activated.
     *   Toggle: Press the turbo button once to toggle the turbo mode on or off.
     *   Hold: Hold the turbo button to turn turbo mode on, and release the button to turn it off.
+*   Speed display: Choose when to show an indicator of the percentage of actual game speed.
+    *   Never: Never display.
+    *   Turbo: Display when turbo mode is active.
+Note this may be below 100% if the game cannot be emulated at full speed.
+    *   Slowdown: Display when turbo mode is active, or when running below 100% speed.
+    *   Always: Always display.
 *   Time zone: For games using real-time clock functionality, choose the time zone used relative to the time set in the calculator OS.
 Relevant when [Converting Save Files](#converting-save-files).
 *   Daylight Saving Time: Turn this option on or off after adjusting the time in the calculator OS to keep the game clock consistent.